KxtR-27/LowLevelGraphic/README.md

 I have supplied the program with a color palette and a "bitmap" of sorts.

 The program draws this bitmap in several different forms.
-First with squares, then with circles, then rotated, then scaled.[^NYI]
+First with squares, then with circles, then rotated, then scaled.

 This program uses no coordinates other than (0, 0).
 Instead, it only transforms the drawing context.